centreon/centreon-documentation/fr/graph-views/install.md

 **Software**

-  - OS: CentOS 7 / Redhat 7
+- OS: CentOS or Redhat 7 / 8
 - DBMS: MariaDB 10.3
 - Firewall: Disabled
 - SELinux: Disabled

 **Information required during configuration**

 - Centreon Web login with admin rights.

 > Even with a correctly sized server, you should have in mind the best practices
 > & recommandations when creating views so you don't face performance issues.